-Staff members are aware that views around RSE-related issues are varied.
-However, while personal views are respected, all RSE issues are taught without bias using the PSHE association guidance.
+Staff members are aware that views around RE-related issues are varied.
+However, while personal views are respected, all RE issues are taught without bias using the PSHE association guidance and the Jigsaw programme.
 Topics are presented using a variety of views and beliefs so that pupils are able to form their own, informed opinions but also respect that others have the right to a different opinion.
-Both formal and informal RSE arising from pupils' questions are answered according to the age and maturity of the pupil(s) concerned.
+Both formal and informal RE arising from pupils' questions are answered according to the age and maturity of the pupil(s) concerned.
 Questions do not have to be answered directly, and can be addressed individually later.
 The school believes that individual teachers must use their skill and discretion in this area and refer to the Designated Safeguarding Lead/ Safeguarding team if they are concerned.
-Our school believes that RSE should meet the needs of all pupils, answer appropriate questions and offer support.
-In PSHE lessons that cover RSE provision, this should be regardless of their developing sexuality and be able to deal honestly and sensitively with sexual orientation and gender diversity, answer appropriate questions and offer support.
+Our school believes that RE should meet the needs of all pupils, answer appropriate questions and offer support.
+In PSHE lessons that cover RE provision, this should be regardless of their developing sexuality and be able to deal honestly and sensitively with sexual orientation and gender diversity, answer appropriate questions and offer support.
 LGBT+ bullying is dealt with strongly yet sensitively.
-The school liaises with parents/carers on this issue to reassure them of the content and context.
+The school liaises with parents/carers on this issue to reassure them of the content and context and will inform parents if there are questions that we do not feel are appropriate for staff to address.